Analytic solutions of neutral hyperbolic black holes with scalar hair: Abstract

 \section{Abstract}

-We find analytic solutions of hyperbolic black holes with scalar hair in AdS space, and they do not have spherical or planar counterparts.
+We find analytic solutions of hyperbolic black holes with scalar hair in anti-de Sitter (AdS) space, and they do not have spherical or planar counterparts.
 The system is obtained by taking a neutral limit of an Einstein-Maxwell-dilaton system whose special cases are maximal gauged supergravities, while the dilaton is kept nontrivial.
 There are phase transitions between these black holes and the hyperbolic Schwarzschild-AdS black hole.
 We discuss two AdS/CFT applications of these hyperbolic black holes.
-One is phase transitions of R\'{e}nyi entropies, and the other is phase transitions of QFTs in de Sitter space.
+One is phase transitions of holographic R\'{e}nyi entropies, and the other is phase transitions of quantum field theories in de Sitter space.
 In addition, we give a C-metric solution as a generalization of the hyperbolic black holes with scalar hair.